-So youâ€™ve just found out that you have a lung disease of some kind, and that your ability to breathe is limited or impairedÂ in some way.
-Maybe you saw this coming.
-Then again, maybe you didnâ€™t.
-One thing for sure is you probably have heard lots of new words and information from your doctor recently.
+If you have just found out that you have a lung disease of some kind, and that your ability to breathe is limited or impaired in some way, you probably have a lot of questions.
+Whether you knew this was coming or not, your diagnosis has likely introduced you to some new vocabulary and information from your doctor.
 As with any medical condition, it can be very confusing at first.
-Itâ€™s important to fully understand your diagnosis, the lung disease you have, and what you need to do to begin treating it.
+However, it is important to fully understand your diagnosis, the types of lung disease you have been diagnosed with and what you need to do to begin treating your particular disease.

-Take comfort in the fact that youâ€™re not alone.
-More than 35 million Americans are living with some sort of lung disease right now.
-Notice we said living with lung disease.
-While very serious and usually chronic, you can lead a full and active life with lung disease if you approach your treatment in a positive way, and make the changes to your lifestyle that are necessary.
-Things like oxygen therapy may seem like a burden at first, but many people just like you are finding ways to reclaim their independence.
-But first things first-this section will provide an overview, and you can find more in-depth information in theÂ education section.
+Take comfort in the fact that you are not alone.
+More than 35 million Americans are living with different types of lung disease right now.
+As frightening as your diagnosis can feel, living with lung disease does not require you to stop doing the things you love.
+While very serious and usually chronic, you can still lead a full and active life with lung disease if you approach your treatment in a positive way, and make the necessary changes to your lifestyle.
+Treatments like oxygen therapy may require some adjustments at first, but many people just like you are finding ways to reclaim their independence because of successful treatments.

 Obstructive lung disease